A Million Ways to Die in the West – Review

 The story follows Albert (Seth MacFarlane) who is a nice, amicable and quite witty guy – if whingey at times – as he tries to win back ex-girlfriend Louise (Amanda Seyfried) by most popular western method – a gun dual.
 Friends, acquaintances, bandits, flirting, sheep and other shenanigans make up the rest of the TWO HOUR film.

+There are (kinda) amusing references to other movies, attractive ladies to admire, celebrity cameos to spot (Ryan Reynolds – standard) and luckily, hardly any musical numbers at all (and the one they did do was pretty funny).
 BUT what’s wrong with it?
-The movie was far too long at just four minutes shy of two hours.
-I’m obsessed with film durations anyway but seriously guys?!
+Well the movie was definitely too long at just four minutes shy of two hours.
+I’m obsessed with film durations anyway but seriously guys.
 Way too long.

-A lot of negativity has been put on the quality of jokes which many viewers either found too immature or, rather surprisingly, too racist.
-Well the jokes were immature in places, but this is Seth MacFarlane we’re talking about and they weren’t all toilet humour type gags, some of the script was witty and deadpan.
+And whilst a lot of negativity has been put on the quality of jokes – which many viewers either found too immature or, rather surprisingly, too racist – I just thought they weren’t that funny.
+Obviously it was immature in places, this is Seth MacFarlane we’re talking about (haven’t you seen Family Guy?) but they weren’t ALL toilet humour type gags, some of the script was witty and deadpan – kinda.
 I didn’t find any of the jokes racist either but I guess it’s how low (or high) your tolerance button is.
-It was just a bit sketchy, from the start really – the kind of movie you’re willing to finish sooner rather than later even though it’s getting the occasional laugh and smile out of you.
+To be hones the whole thing was just a bit sketchy, from the start.
+The kind of movie you’re willing to finish sooner rather than later, even though it’s getting the occasional laugh and smile out of you.

-I would recommend this movie as a one-time-watch if you’re a fan of Seth MacFarlane or just having some friends over for a movie night.
-There’s enough in it to keep you relatively entertained – even spotting the celebrity cameos is quite fun (Ryan Reynolds!!) but don’t expect to see the comedy of the year – because a million ways to die in the west?
+I would (kinda) recommend this movie as a one-time-watch if you’re a fan of Seth MacFarlane or just having some friends over for a movie night.
+There’s enough in it to keep you relatively entertained – even spotting the celebrity cameos is quite fun (Ryan Reynolds – standard) but don’t expect to see the comedy of the year – because a million ways to die in the west?
 One of them must surely be boredom.